 All this is forgotten, however, when Georgie’s class goes on a trip to Eden Camp, a former POW camp turned into a WW 2 museum of 29 huts each dedicated to one aspect of the war.
 Hut 5 is a realistic replica of a bombed street in London during the Blitz.
 The sounds and smells add to the realistic atmosphere - but wait, it is perhaps a little too realistic.
 In fact, Georgie suddenly finds himself transported back to wartime London.

 Ma has a job in a second hand shop owned by what she believes to be is a Jewish refugee from Germany called Rags.
-But when Georgie discovers a radio transmitter locked in one of the shops upstairs rooms, they begin to suspect that maybe Rags isn’t who they think he is.
+But when Georgie discovers a radio transmitter locked in one of the shops upstairs rooms, the kids begin to suspect that maybe Rags isn't who they think he is.
 And they decide to find out exactly what he is up to with that radio transmitter.
 Trouble is, Rags begins to suspect Ma of snooping in his stuff and decides to find out what she is up to.
-So Georgie, with Ma and the other orphans, is on a wartime adventure he never dreamed possible.
+So, Georgie, along with Ma and the other orphans, is on a wartime adventure he never dreamt possible.

 I liked this coming of age time travel story.
-It is told in the first person, and the author maintains the voice of a 12 year old boy throughout giving it an authentic quality - quick, witty, full of colloquialisms from 2002 that are questioned by the folks from 1940.
+It is told in the first person, and the author maintains the voice of a 12 year-old boy throughout, giving it an authentic quality - quick, witty, full of colloquialisms from 2002 that are questioned by the folks from 1940.
 I also found Georgie's reaction to his predicament refreshing.
-In most time traveling stories, kids end up in a different time and place and seem to assimilate so easily.
-But for Georgie, it isn’t just a jolly adventure.
+In most time travel stories, kids end up in a different time and place and seem to assimilate so easily.
+But for Georgie, it isn't just a jolly adventure.
 He worries throughout about not getting home, not seeing his parents again.
-As wartime London loses it romanticized aura and becomes reality, it causes Georgie to experience real reactions like throwing up more than once and even to peeing himself at one point.
+As wartime London loses its romanticized aura and becomes reality, it causes Georgie to experience real reactions like throwing up more than once and even wetting himself at one point.

-Blitzed is a fast but wonderful book.
-The chapters are only a few pages long, but the events are exciting, making it an ideal book for a reluctant reader and certainly one that would appeal to boys as well as girls.
+Blitzed is a fast paced but wonderful book.
+The chapters are only a few pages long, but the events are exciting, making it an ideal book for a reluctant readers and certainly one that would appeal to boys as well as girls.